chai-tang/CISC-327-Andromeda/A1/Test Cases/register_tests.md

 Mocking:

-- Mock backend.get_user to return a test_user instance
+- Mock backend.get_user to return a newly created user
 - Mock backend.get_balance to return a user's balance on the / page

 Actions: